Learn About The Pros And Cons For Each Option

 3. Honed Granite

 If you prefer a soft, matte finish instead of a glossy look, then honed granite may be the right choice for you.
-Just like its polished counterpart, honed granite is durable and generally resistant to scratching, chipping and heat.
-Applying a sealant annually will keep this natural stone looking great.
+Just like its polished counterpart, honed granite is durable and generally resistant to scratching, chipping, and damage from heat.
+Applying a sealant annually will keep your honed granite countertops in tip-top condition.

 4. Marble